 - a.
 Become physically fit through proper care and nutrition; - b.
 Develop self-confidence, self-expression and self-discipline; - c.
 Relate well with others; - d.
 Develop mental, intellectual, verbal and psychomotor skills; - e.
-Develop strong spiritual, socio-cultural and nationalistic values as well as positive attitudes towards the family, community and society in general;

-f.
-Be protected from all forms of neglect, abuse, cruelty and, exploitation.
+Develop strong spiritual, socio-cultural and nationalistic values as well as positive attitudes towards the family, community and society in general; - f.
+Be protected from all forms of neglect, abuse, cruelty and, exploitation; - g.
+Be protected from all kinds of communicable diseases such as dengue fever, tuberculosis, viruses, measles and others.